-Setting a consultation date with either Dr. Kitchen or Dr. Ahmed at our Alexandria, Virginia office is the first step on your journey to a radiant smile.
+Setting a consultation date with Dr. Ahmed at our Alexandria, Virginia office is the first step on your journey to a radiant smile.
 It is at the consultation that you will acquire all the essential evaluations and information for your dental crown.
 Your doctor will also explain the procedure in full, including preparation and recovery instructions which will be custom tailored to your individual case.
 Both you and the doctor will decide on a crown material that is optimal for functionality and aesthetically pleasing.
 Cost, payment, and insurance options will be discussed at this time, as well as any additional questions you may have.

 Traditional crowns require two appointments, but please feel free to ask about our single appointment options during your consultation.

 Traditional crowns require two appointments.
 During the first appointment the tooth is prepared for a crown, impressions of the tooth are taken, and a temporary crown is placed.
 The impressions are then sent to the lab where our master ceramist makes the crown.
 At the second appointment the permanent crown is placed.